GeorgeWebDevCy/tcn-mlm/README.md

    - ` [tcn_member_dashboard] ` – Member earnings, counts, and recent commissions.
    - ` [tcn_genealogy] ` – Interactive downline tree for the logged-in user.
 4. Ensure sponsors recruit at least two paid members to trigger automatic upgrades (Gold -> Platinum).
 Network size rollups continue promoting to Black.

+## WooCommerce Account Integration
+- The plugin now injects **MLM Dashboard** and **MLM Genealogy** links into WooCommerce’s “My Account” navigation.
+- Visiting those endpoints renders the same content as the ` [tcn_member_dashboard] ` and ` [tcn_genealogy] ` shortcodes, so you can support both standalone pages and native account tabs.
+- Endpoints are registered on activation and exposed under `/my-account/tcn-member-dashboard/` and `/my-account/tcn-genealogy/` once permalinks flush.

 ## Shortcodes
 | Shortcode | Description |